luitelcuman/ansible_dir/README.md

 3. Modify the playbook variables and configurations as needed.
 Customize the exporter configurations in the variable files located in the `roles/vars` directory.

-4. Run the playbook using the following command:
+4. Run the playbook using the following command with specific tags:

-`ansible-playbook mysqld_exporter.yml` // To install mysqld_exporter
+`ansible-playbook mysqld_exporter.yml --tags mysqld` // To install mysqld_exporter
-`ansible-playbook node_exporter.yml` // To install node_exporter
+`ansible-playbook node_exporter.yml --tags node` // To install node_exporter
-`ansible-playbook redis_exporter.yml` // To install redis_exporter
+`ansible-playbook redis_exporter.yml --tags redis` // To install redis_exporter
-`ansible-playbook rabbitmq_exporter.yml` // To install rabbitmq_exporter
+`ansible-playbook rabbitmq_exporter.yml --tags rabbitmq` // To install rabbitmq_exporter

+5. Use following tags:
+    `prometheus`: to config `prometheus.yml` for specific exporter `grafana` : to create grafana dashboard for sepecific exporter

-5. The playbooks will apply the roles to the specified hosts, install and configure the Prometheus exporters, add scrape targets to the Prometheus configuration, and create Grafana dashboards.
+6. The playbooks will apply the roles to the specified hosts, install and configure the Prometheus exporters, add scrape targets to the Prometheus configuration, and create Grafana dashboards.

 ## Roles